Tess of the d'Urbervilles: Maiden No More

 The following summer, Tess gives birth to a sickly boy.
 Unable to find a parson prepared to christen a child born out of wedlock, Tess attempts to do it herself, naming her dying child Sorrow.

 The Rally

 Some years later, Tess finds employment as a milkmaid at Talbothays Dairy, where her past is unknown.
 She falls in love with Angel Clare, an apprentice gentleman farmer who is studying dairy management.

 The Consequence

-Angel's father, a clergyman, is surprised that his son wishes to marry a milkmaid but makes no objection, understanding Tess to be a pure and devout country maiden.
+Angel's father, James Clare, a clergyman, is surprised that his son wishes to marry a milkmaid but makes no objection, understanding Tess to be a pure and devout country maiden.

 Feeling she has no choice but to conceal her past, Tess is reluctant to accept Angel's marriage proposal, but eventually agrees.
 She later tries several times to tell Angel of her history, but he says that they can share confidences after the wedding.

 The couple spend their wedding night at an old d'Urberville mansion.
 When Angel confesses that he once had a brief affair with an older woman, Tess tells him about Alec, sure now he will understand and forgive.